 When a bot is able to handle these straightforward inquiries, they’re eliminated from your team’s workload — enabling them to focus on more complex, important tasks, and assist your customers even more efficiently.

-8 of the Best Chatbots for WordPress
+Best Chatbots for WordPress

 If you’re interested in adding a chatbot to your site, the first step is choosing a platform on which to build it.
-Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these eight are some of the best.
+Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these nine are some of the best.

 And installing it on your WordPress website is easy.